Censorship of Winnie-the-Pooh in China

-An internet meme comparing Carrie Lam and Xi Jinping to Piglet and Winnie the Pooh respectively.
-Such Winnie the Pooh memes are censored in China.
+An internet meme comparing Carrie Lam and Xi Jinping (right half of image) to Piglet and Winnie the Pooh (left half), respectively.
+Such memes are censored in China.

-Beginning in July 2017, the government of the People's Republic of China has implemented restrictions on images of the anthropomorphic teddy bear Winnie-the-Pooh, particularly Disney’s depiction of the character from the works of A. A. Milne.
-The censorship arose after internet users began employing images of Winnie-the-Pooh in satirical internet memes to compare the character with Xi Jinping, the general secretary of the Chinese Communist Party.

-The Chinese Communist Party (CCP) reportedly viewed such comparisons as an act of ridicule and symbolic dissent, leading to the removal of the imagery across Chinese social media platforms, since the character have become symbol of resistance to China.
-Nevertheless, there is no comprehensive prohibition on all content related to Winnie-the-Pooh in China.
-Books and merchandise featuring the character remain available for sale, and two Winnie-the-Pooh-themed attractions continue to operate at Hong Kong Disneyland and Shanghai Disneyland.
+Beginning in July 2017, the government of the People's Republic of China restricted satirical memes comparing Xi Jinping, the general secretary of the Chinese Communist Party (CCP), to the anthropomorphic teddy bear Winnie-the-Pooh, particularly Disney's depiction.
+The CCP reportedly viewed such comparisons as a ridicule and symbolic dissent.
+There is no comprehensive prohibition on content related to the character.
+Other images of the character can be readily found on the Internet in China, books and merchandise remain available, and two Winnie the Pooh-themed attractions continue to operate at Hong Kong Disneyland and Shanghai Disneyland.

 Background

-Censorship in China (PRC)
+Censorship in China

-The Chinese Communist Party (CCP) employs extensive censorship of topics it considers dissident or unflattering.
-For instance, the Chinese government has censored topics regarding the Cultural Revolution's violence, Falun Gong, the 1989 Tiananmen Square protests and massacre, persecution of Uyghurs, Tibet, and Taiwan.
+The CCP engages in extensive censorship of topics it considers dissident or politically sensitive.
+Examples include the violence of the Cultural Revolution, the Falun Gong movement, the 1989 Tiananmen Square protests and massacre, and issues related to the Uyghurs, Tibet, and Taiwan.

-The Chinese government's censorship, which was initially limited to the mainland, is now spreading to other regions, such as Taiwan.
-For instance, in 2017 Taiwanese universities were asked to refrain from discussing sensitive issues in class, including unification/independence or "One China, One Taiwan".
-Due to the financial benefits of fee-paying mainland students, over 80 of 157 universities agreed to the demands, which compromised their academic independence.
+There is no comprehensive prohibition on all content related to the character Winnie-the-Pooh.
+Books and merchandise remain available, and two Winnie-the-Pooh-themed attractions continue to operate at Hong Kong Disneyland and Shanghai Disneyland.
+Academic Michel Hockx summarizes: "Winnie-the-Pooh is literally all over the Internet in China, as well as in toy stores, theme parks, and so on."